Skip to main content

 This shortage affects all sectors, including transport, food, and energy, and hinders economic growth and innovation.

 A decline in basic maths and science skills among 15-year-olds is also a worrying trend.
+Recent PISA results show that nearly 30% of EU students fail to meet basic proficiency in mathematics and 24% in science, both worsening since 2018.
 This is linked, among other factors, to a lack of specialist teachers, emphasising the need to attract and support educators through continuous professional development.

 That is why the European Commission adopted the Union of Skills, a plan to improve high quality education, training, and lifelong learning with a common vision of competitiveness.